Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 Deciding to add a dog to your family is exciting and meaningful.
-But before you decide on a furry companion, it's important to carefully consider which dog will best suit your lifestyle, personality, and needs.
+But before you commit to a furry companion, it's important to carefully consider which dog best suits your lifestyle, personality, and needs.
 In this comprehensive guide, we'll help you find the ideal four-legged friend for your home.

 1. Lifestyle and activity level